zichongkao/selectstarsql/hiatuses.md

 Fortunately, SQLite contains a bunch of functions to tell the computer: "Hey, these strings that I'm passing you actually contain dates or times.
 Act on them as you would a date."

 <sql-exercise
- data-question='Look up <a href="https://stackoverflow.com/questions/27521223/sqlite-calculate-difference-in-days-between-yyyymmdd-date-formats-in-query">the documentation</a> to fix the query to return the number of days between the dates.' data-default-text="SELECT '1993-08-10' - '1989-07-07' AS day_delta"
+ data-question='Look up <a href="https://stackoverflow.com/questions/27521223/sqlite-calculate-difference-in-days-between-yyyymmdd-date-formats-in-query">the documentation</a> to fix the query so that it returns the number of days between the dates.' data-default-text="SELECT '1993-08-10' - '1989-07-07' AS day_delta"
  data-solution="SELECT JULIANDAY('1993-08-10') - JULIANDAY('1989-07-07') AS day_delta"
 ></sql-exercise>